Hrafngud/gungnr/README.md

   and deploys it.
 - Deploy existing: select a local template project, set a subdomain, and start compose.
-- Quick local service: provide a subdomain and a running local port.
+- Quick local service: provide a subdomain and host port (defaults to running an Excalidraw container on port 80).
 - Activity: review the audit timeline of user actions in the Activity view.

 ## Local development (optional)